Minims Prednisolone Sodium Phosphate (Prednisolone Sodium Phosphate)

 Primary Uses

-This medication is used to treat inflammation of the eye(s) that is not caused by an infection.
+It is primarily used to treat inflammation of the eye(s) that is not due to an infection.

 How It Works